openssl/openssl/README-ENGINES.md

 such commands through to ENGINEs.
 As such, you would select "dynamic" as the ENGINE to use, and the parameters/commands you pass would control the *actual* ENGINE used.
-Each command is actually a name-value pair and the value can sometimes be omitted (eg. the "LOAD" command).
+Each command is actually a name-value pair and the value can sometimes be omitted (e.g. the "LOAD" command).
-Whilst the syntax demonstrated in "openssl engine" uses a colon to separate the command name from the value, applications may provide their own syntax for making that separation (eg. a win32 registry key-value pair may be used by some applications).
-The reason for the "-pre" syntax in the "openssl engine" utility is that some commands might be issued to an ENGINE *after* it has been initialised for use.
+Whilst the syntax demonstrated in "openssl engine" uses a colon to separate the command name from the value, applications may provide their own syntax for making that separation (e.g. a win32 registry key-value pair may be used by some applications).
+The reason for the "-pre" syntax in the "openssl engine" utility is that some commands might be issued to an ENGINE *after* it has been initialized for use.
-Eg. if an ENGINE implementation requires a smart-card to be inserted during initialisation (or a PIN to be typed, or whatever), there may be a control command you can issue afterwards to "forget" the smart-card so that additional initialisation is no longer possible.
+E.g. if an ENGINE implementation requires a smart-card to be inserted during initialization (or a PIN to be typed, or whatever), there may be a control command you can issue afterwards to "forget" the smart-card so that additional initialization is no longer possible.
 In applications such as web-servers, where potentially volatile code may run on the same host system, this may provide some arguable security value.
-In such a case, the command would be passed to the ENGINE after it has been initialised for use, and so the "-post" switch would be used instead.
+In such a case, the command would be passed to the ENGINE after it has been initialized for use, and so the "-post" switch would be used instead.
 Applications may provide a different syntax for supporting this distinction, and some may simply not provide it at all ("-pre" is almost always what you're after, in reality).